berkeley-scf/tutorial-databases/R-and-Python.md

 ## 3.3 Arrow

-Apache Arrow provides efficient data structures for working with data in memory, usable in R via the `arrow` package.
+Apache Arrow provides efficient data structures for working with data in memory, usable in R via the `arrow` package and the `PyArrow` package in Python.
 Data are stored by column, with values in a column stored sequentially and in such a way that one can access a specific value without reading the other values in the column (O(1) lookup).

 Arrow is designed to read data from various file formats, including Parquet, native Arrow format, and text files.
 In general Arrow will only